blolol/minecraft-mod-packs/packs/perkpack-4/README.md

 ### Helpful tips

 * **Optional mods:** When you start the game, a window will appear prompting you to select from a list of optional mods, such as Distant Horizons and Xaero's Minimap.
 Some, such as Distant Horizons, are optional for technical reasons (they don't work on Macs, for example).
-Others, like Xaero's map mods and What the Hell Is That, are disabled by default in case you'd prefer to play the game in a more "vanilla" fashion, without knowing exactly where you are and what you're looking at.
+Others, like Xaero's map mods and Jade, are disabled by default in case you'd prefer to play the game in a more "vanilla" fashion, without knowing exactly where you are and what you're looking at.
 Each time you launch the game, you'll have a few seconds to click a button to reconfigure the optional mods, so you can enable or disable any of them at any time.
 * **Borderless windowed mode:** In video settings, you can toggle "fullscreen" to "borderless", thanks to [Cubes Without Borders](https://modrinth.com/mod/cubes-without-borders).
 * **Pretty resource packs:** A couple of nice resource packs are included, but are disabled by default.
 You can enable whichever ones you want.
 The recommended load order is:
   * [Fast Better Grass](https://modrinth.com/resourcepack/fast-better-grass)